 Becoming a beekeeper can be daunting at first.
 You learn a lot about bees, hives, queens, mites, diseases in class and more hands on at the field day. you think you’re all set.
 You’re READY!
 But, like a couple bringing home their first born child, a billion questions pop up when you open that hive the first time, alone, by yourself.
 “Am I doing this right?”, “The bees are not cooperating”, “Is there a problem with my hive?”, “Should I be feeding?

-The mentoring program would connect new beekeepers with experienced beekeepers to help answer questions & get them through the first year.
-Mentoring can range from just be answering questions to visiting the location if needed.
+The mentoring program connects new beekeepers with experienced beekeepers to help answer these questions and help get them through the first few years keeping bees.

 - Jon Deardorff

 - Richard Paine